Immigration Law FAQs

 You must also prove to the consulate that you have the financial resources required for your education and stay in the United States.

-I am in love.
-I want to bring my fiancé(e) to the United States.
-Can I?
+Can I bring my fiancé(e) to the United States?

 Yes, you can.
 There is a procedure whereby the petitioner (the U.S. citizen individual) petitions for the foreign-born fiancé(e) to come to the United States.